-The most widely produced apple in the US, Gala apples are sweet, crisp and perfect for making applesauce or cider.
-Get all the details on this popular apple variety now!
+Gala apples are sweet, crisp and perfect for making applesauce or cider.
+Get everything you need to know about this apple variety now.

-While they’re typically harvested in the fall, Gala apples are often available year-round.
+While they’re typically harvested in the fall, you can typically find them in grocery stores year-round.

 A medium-sized Gala apple provides approximately: